mialkin/docs/design/cqrs.md

 ##### Dependencies between business operations become explicit

 In CQRS community there is an argument: is it ok to call a command or a query from inside handler or not?
 Spoiler: it's ok.
 BTW in services community there is no such an argument at all.

+#### Disadvantages of handlers

+With handlers there will be more infrastructural code.
+You'll have more classes: commands, handlers.
+For each handler you'll have to specify constructor and pass its dependencies.
+You have to get used to it and it's not a problem overall.

 ### Will CQRS help with high load?